Home buying process

 If you buy a property through a private treaty you will have 2 business days as the cooling off period.
 You can change your mind during this time and withdraw from the purchase without any legal repercussions.

-If you decide to withdraw from the purchase any holding deposit you paid is forfeit to the vendor, but any larger deposit you have paid will be returned to you.
+If you decide to withdraw from the purchase any holding deposit you paid is forfeited to the vendor.
+A vendor can also retain any other deposit (that’s not a holding deposit) as long as it does not exceed $100.
+Any larger deposit paid will be returned to you.
 There are no other consequences from withdrawing during the cooling off period.

 If you buy a property at auction or on the day of the auction you are not entitled to a cooling off period.

-After this date, you will be given the keys to your new property and you can take possession.
+After settlement, you will be given the keys to your new property and you can take possession.

 If something goes wrong